clef/frontend-styleguide/README.md

 ### Syntax

 We use the SCSS flavor of SASS to preprocess our CSS.
+You might want to use [scss-lint](https://github.com/brigade/scss-lint) with the configuration provided in this repository.

 ### Naming Conventions

 We use the BEM (block__element--modifier) syntax to name class selectors.
 Avoid applying styles to IDs and targeting descendant selectors.
-We use hypens to separate two words in the same name space, not camelCasing.
+We use hyphens to separate two words in the same name space.
 We should avoid copying or mimic-ing JavaScript syntax for styling, as it can be confusing.

 ```html
 <div class="dashboard">